aws-samples/media-analysis-policy-evaluation-framework/README.md

 ## Overview

-Organizations across media and entertainment, advertising, social media, education, and other sectors require efficient solutions to extract information from videos and apply flexible evaluations based on their policies.
+Organizations across advertising, media and entertainment, social media, education, and other sectors require efficient solutions to extract information from videos and apply flexible evaluations based on their policies.
 Generative artificial intelligence (AI) has unlocked fresh opportunities for these use cases.
 This solution uses AWS AI and generative AI services to provide a framework to streamline video extraction and evaluation processes.

 This solution is designed for two personas: business users and builders.
-- Business users who seek to utilize a ready-made tool for media asset analysis and policy evaluation can take advantage of the built-in UI.
-They can upload videos, manage customized policy documents using Bedrock Knowledge Base, and apply flexible policy evaluation.
+- Business users looking for a ready-made tool for media asset analysis and policy evaluation can leverage the built-in UI.
+They can upload videos, test customized policies using the integrated LLM sandbox, and conduct flexible policy evaluations.
-- For builders in search of a modular solution for video extraction, user/face mapping, and LLMs analysis, they can deploy the backend micro-service independently and integrate it into their workflow.
+- For builders seeking a modular solution for video extraction and dynamic LLM analysis, the backend microservice can be deployed independently and seamlessly integrated into their existing workflow as a foundational building block.

 This tool can be utilized for comprehensive video content analysis, encompassing but not limited to:
-- Content Moderation
+- Content Moderation.
-- Customized policy evaluation
+- Customized policy evaluation, including DEI, grooming, and other tailored business rules.
-- IAB classfication
+- IAB/GARM classfication.
-- Video summarization
+- Video summarization.
-- Video scene detection
+- Video scene analysis and ad break detection.

 The solution is available as a [CDK](https://aws.amazon.com/cdk/) package, which you can deploy to your AWS account by following the [instruction](#deployment-steps).